When I talk with women who are experiencing unexpected weight gain, often one of the first questions I am asked is “Could it be my thyroid?”

 And the pounds pile on.

 Making good nutrition and supplementation a consistent part of your life is the most effective way to support your thyroid.
 Consistency is so important!
 Many of us spend much of our lives dieting in a yo-yo cycle of feasting or fasting.
-This is NOT consistency and leads to a confused metabolism and more weight.
+This is NOT consistent and leads to a confused metabolism and more weight.

 Here’s how you can help support your thyroid: